cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 (Unfortunately, it's still a little unclear to me how to think about the progression of sequence and acknowledgement numbers over the course of an entire connection.
 I did a little more searching around, but the other examples I've found are even more abbreviated and/or obtuse.)

-Closing the connection uses a "four way handshake":
+Closing the connection uses a "four way handshake": Client FIN > Server ACK > Server FIN > Client ACK

-* Client FIN
-* Server ACK
-* Server FIN
-* Client ACK

-References:

 * [Transmission Control Protocol (Wikipedia)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)